jmrk7/railflow_docs_v2/docs/cicd-apps/jenkins.md

 Smart Failure assignment is available in both the CLI and plugin approach.
 :::

-Consider a Jenkins Selenium Webdriver job build is failing with 5 test failures, and 2 user configured in the `Smart Test Failure Assignment` field.
+Consider a Jenkins Selenium Webdriver job build is failing with 5 test failures, and 2 users configured in the `Smart Test Failure Assignment` field.

 ![Jenkins plugin](/img/cicd/jenkins/smart-failure-1.png)